Medical Acupuncture in Winter Park, FL

 Q. What are some of the conditions commonly treated by acupuncture?

 A. Textbook listed conditions run into the hundreds.
-Typical ailments usually responding to acupuncture health care includes: neuralgias, headaches, trigeminal neuralgia, tics, spasms, muscular rheumatism; neuralgia of the shoulders and arm, tennis elbow, osteoarthritis, rheumatism, ulcers, stomach problems, diarrhea, hepatitis, asthma, bronchitis, shortness of breath, coughs, certain types of heart trouble, abnormal blood pressure, hemorrhoids, lumbago, bladder irritation, bed wetting, certain kidney problems, female disorders, impotence, glaucoma (sometimes), weak eyesight, hay fever, loss of smell, tonsillitis, loss of hearing, skin conditions, and even nervous or psychiatric factors based on the fact that often mental problems arise from physical disorders.
+Typical ailments usually responding to acupuncture health care include: neuralgias, headaches, trigeminal neuralgia, tics, spasms, muscular rheumatism; neuralgia of the shoulders and arm, tennis elbow, osteoarthritis, rheumatism, ulcers, stomach problems, diarrhea, hepatitis, asthma, bronchitis, shortness of breath, coughs, certain types of heart trouble, abnormal blood pressure, hemorrhoids, lumbago, bladder irritation, bed wetting, specific kidney problems, female disorders, impotence, glaucoma (sometimes), weak eyesight, hay fever, loss of smell, tonsillitis, loss of hearing, skin conditions, and even nervous or psychiatric factors based on the fact that often mental problems arise from physical disorders.

 Q. Are spinal adjusting treatments necessary with acupuncture?

 A. Absolutely.
-Spinal adjusting is part of the acupuncture health care.
+Spinal adjusting is part of acupuncture health care.
 World authorities, including Feliz Mann, M.D. of England; Paul Nogier, M.D. of France; and Kunzo Nagayama, M.D. of Japan are very emphatic on this aspect of “getting well.”
 Dr. Mann states that many internal diseases are cured by the spinal adjustment alone.
 Leaving the adjustment (chiropractic) out of the treatment plan invites failure.